-- 1. Select a receive-only channel. - 2.
-Press and hold MENU until the radio beeps. - Briefly press MENU repeatedly to advance to the S-Meter option. ('S-MET', 'S-LIN' or 'BATT' will be displayed.
-'S-MET' is the default). - Rotate the Channel control (or press the ▲ or ▼ keys) until 'ALPHA' is displayed. - 5.
+- Select an RX-only channel (the following menu option is only available when an RX-only channel is selected). - 2.
+Press and hold MENU until the radio beeps. - Briefly press MENU repeatedly until S-MET appears. - Rotate the Channel control to the right until 'ALPHA' is displayed. - 5.
 Press the PTT to exit the menu.